crypticCaroline/puppyplaymates/README.md

 * I would like to feel safe when using the platform
 * I would like to be able to search for other users
 * I would like to be able to add/edit/delete images and change my profile image
-* I would like to be able to add/edit/delete dog infomation
+* I would like to be able to add/edit/delete dog information
-* I would like to be able to add/edit/delete my infomation
+* I would like to be able to add/edit/delete my information

 #### Reasons for the website
 A way to bring together dog owner for: